How Live Is Real-Time Odds Data?

 How quickly does a detected change reach your application?
 If the provider detects a line change and delivers it to you in 89ms, that's the delivery latency.
 SSE/WebSocket minimize this; REST polling adds your poll interval.

 Total end-to-end latency = time from sportsbook changing a line → your application seeing it.
-This is the sum of: collection time (sportsbook poll interval) + processing time (normalization, storage) + delivery time (SSE push or your REST poll interval).
+This is the sum of: collection time (sub-second for push-feed books, poll interval for polled books) + processing time (normalization, storage) + delivery time (SSE push or your REST poll interval).

 Provider Latency Comparison